sassoftware/devsascom-rest-api-samples/DecisionManagement/viya35/treatmentDefinitions_viya35.md

 ### <a name='example-treatment-definition-group-lock'>Lock the Current Revision and Create a New Revision of a Treatment Definition Group</a>

-Here is an example of locking current revision and creating a new revision with the provided content.
+Here is an example of how to lock a current revision and create a new revision with the provided content.

 ```json
 {